victormeloasm/HindmarshRose3D/README.md

 ## Overview

 The simulation involves modeling the electrical behavior of Hindmarsh-Rose neurons in a 3D space.
 The neurons' dynamics are governed by a set of ordinary differential equations, capturing aspects such as spiking, bursting, and adaptation.
+## Parameters and Model

+The simulation is controlled by various parameters including the number of neurons, simulation time, and model constants.
+These parameters can be adjusted in the script to observe different behaviors.

+The core Hindmarsh-Rose model equations used in the simulation are:

+dV/dt = w - a * V^3 + b * V^2 - z + I_ext
+dw/dt = c - d * V^2 - w
+dz/dt = r * (s * (V - V_rest) - z)

+Where:

+V is the membrane potential.
+w is the recovery variable.
+z is the slow adaptation variable. a, b, c, and d are constants. r is the timescale of the slow adaptation. s is the steepness of the sigmoid function.
+V_rest is the resting potential of the neuron.
+I_ext is the external input current.
+For a detailed understanding of these equations, refer to the paper: https://analogparadigm.com/downloads/alpaca_41.pdf

 ## Getting Started